The H2 Wiki

 instance (e :> es) => e :> (x :& es)

-Above we said that the third constraint was completely satisfied by the former, a desirable outcome.
-On the other hand, the latter seems to suggest the third constraint should be replaced by e2 :> es.
-We don’t want that because e2 is not even bound in the type signature for handledBf.
-It only occurs as a polymorphic type variable in fooBf.
+Above we said that the constraint was satisfied by the former instance: a desirable outcome.
+On the other hand, the latter instance seems to suggest the constraint should resolve to e2 :> es: an undesirable outcome because, since e2 was bound by the type of operBf, it can’t be satisfied!

-So what’s going on?
+What’s going on?
 Well, I omitted something from the instance declarations above.
-The declaration for e :> (e :& es) is actually incoherent.
+The declaration for e :> (e :& es) is actually incoherent:

 instance (e :> es) => e :> (x :& es)